 - Any agency or institution that serves children or youth can apply for this award.
 This includes, but is not limited to schools, libraries, social service agencies, community organizations, prisons or detention centers, churches or other religious organizations, and institutions of higher education.

-- Completed applications must be received in the Office for Diversity, Literacy, and Outreach Services (ODLOS) by January 31, 2018.
+- Completed applications must be received in the Office for Diversity, Literacy, and Outreach Services (ODLOS) by January 31 each year.
 Recipient(s) of the Book Donation will be announced by the end of March.

 - An online application must be submitted to ALA by the deadline stated above.
 NO PAPER COPIES ARE ACCEPTED.